Who We Are

 The Friends of Euclid Creek (FOEC) is a non-profit 501(c)(3) advocacy organization which was organized in 2003 to support the development of a watershed action plan.
-The goal of the FOEC organization is to advocate for the health of the Euclid Creek watershed.
+The goal of the FOEC organization is to improve the health of the environment in the Euclid Creek Watershed.
 The vision of FOEC is to serve as the citizen voice for the watershed.
 And the mission of FOEC is to raise awareness about and preserve the natural features of the watershed.

 FOEC Organization Profile

-The membership of Friends of Euclid Creek is comprised of approximately 130 citizens from nine communities located within the Euclid Creek watershed.
+The membership of Friends of Euclid Creek is comprised of approximately 80 citizens from eleven communities located within the Euclid Creek Watershed.
 Membership is granted via payment of annual dues.
 FOEC provides monthly educational meetings and/or field trips for member and friends.
 All meetings are open and free for the public.

 A 10-member board directs FOEC’s activities.
 The Board is comprised of four officers and six directors.
 The Board structure and responsibilities may be as follows: